JoBCB/HackingP2_2020/README.md

 * networks in relation to communication protocols;

-* the power dynamics enabled by communicationp rotocols;
+* the power dynamics enabled by communication protocols;

 * peer-to-peer protocols: if everyone is a host, what does it mean to be hospitable to each other?